OtherRealms/Action-Blocks-Guide/index.rst

 * **Filter Groups** ,create filter groups to selectively use animation channels.
 For example only enable upper body animation for use with mixing into full body animation.

 * * **Add** , Add a new filter group
-* * **Mode** , Exclude or include filtered groups, ie. Exclude + Head Bone will not use Head Bone animation fronm the node's Action.
+* * **Mode** , Exclude or include filtered groups, ie. Exclude + Head Bone will not use Head Bone animation from the node's Action.
-* * **Activate Filter**, Disable filter, can be used with Exlude mode if only using it to control Blend weight.
+* * **Activate Filter**, Disable filter, can be used with Exclude mode if only using it to control Blend weight.
 * * **Loc** , Bone Location offset.
 * * **Blend Weight** , Override the bone's influence when using blending operations.
 * * **Remove** , Delete filter group